raymondyou97/PersonalWebsite/content/posts/2021-01-09-My-wfh-workstation.md

 - Keyboard: Ducky One TKL Mechanical Keyboard ($89.99)

 Ever since I switched to mechanical keyboards when I was 14, I can never go back.
 It feels a lot nicer and comfortable typing.
-Won't go too in-depth here, but I would recommend getting a Tenkeyless from a reputable brand that uses mainstream switches such as Cherry, Topre, ALPS, Gateron.
+Won't go too in-depth here, but I would recommend getting a Tenkeyless from a brand that uses mainstream switches such as Cherry, Topre, ALPS, Gateron.
 There are a bunch of super cheap mechnical keyboards on Amazon (< $50).
 Avoid those.

 Link: https://www.duckychannel.com.tw/en/Ducky-One2-RGB-TKL